Upcoming Projects

 Teams of Bower Studio students have co-designed and co-built culture facilities with the Kalkaringi community since 2014.
 The relationship has strengthened year by year and several projects have now been completed.

-We have been invited to compliment the work Bower Studio completed at the local Karungkarni Arts Centre in 2018 when a team worked with the community to double the space available to artists in a culturally appropriate and sustainable way.
+We have been invited to compliment the work Bower Studio completed at the local Karungkarni Arts Centre in 2018 and 2023 when teams worked with the community to double the space available to artists in a culturally appropriate and sustainable way.

-A group of 16 students will be selected to participate in the program, and any Masters level design students enrolled in Design C, D, or E at the Melbourne School of Design are eligible to apply.
+Masters level design students enrolled in Design C, D, E or Thesis at the Melbourne School of Design are eligible to join the program.

-You can also show your interest (and improve uour selection chances) by sending an email directly to the Bower Studio team -bower.studio.info@gmail.com.
+You can show your interest (and improve your selection chances) by sending an email directly to the Bower Studio team.

-In your application, we want to hear about why you are excited about visiting remote parts of Australia and working with the Karungkarni mob.
-It would also be good for us to know if you are applying to have this processed as a Design C, D, or E subject or if you would like to do the project as Design Thesis.
+Tell us why you are excited about visiting remote parts of Australia and working with the Karungkarni mob.
+It would be good for us to know if you are applying to have this processed as a Design C, D, or E subject or if you would like to do the project as Design Thesis.
 Add your telephone number in case we have any questions.

 Please be aware that this project includes extended time ‘on-country’, travel, hard work and some very basic accommodation and food.
 Check the student blog on the Bower Studio website to get some idea of the students’ experience.